AFU92/weather-service/README.md

 - Ruby version: (Specify the version you're using, e.g., `3.2.2`)
 - Rails version: (Specify the version you're using, e.g., `7.0.8`)
-- Other dependencies: (List any other required packages or services, such as Redis if you're using it)

 ### Installation